HappyFakeBoulder/StackLang/README.md

 # StackLang
-A failed attempt at a stack-based minimal programming language.
-If anyone is interested, go ahead and try to finish it.
+A stack-based semi-minimal programming language.
 Based on the RPS-3S by Bober ROUS.

 Read the Wiki for more info.